-If you're going through these steps, don't be afraid to declare your major.
+Don't be afraid to declare your major.
 But there is no reason to feel rushed, either.
-Take time to consider and use the above resources to help you make your decision.
-Some majors such as special education, music, engineering and some health sciences recommend certain classes in the first semester, but most majors do not have any first semester requirements.
-Most programs can still be completed in four years if you declare your sophomore (and in some cases, junior) year.
+Take time to consider and use the above resources to help make your decision.

 Most students at Hope have declared their major program by the end of their sophomore year.

-However, there is also no need to delay.
 If you are at least 50% sure of a major, go ahead and declare it.
 It is often impossible to be 100% certain until you get involved in the major, try it out and build relationships with the faculty and other students.
-If you later discover that it is not the major for you, you can simply undeclare that major and declare a different one.
+If you later discover that it is not the major for you, you can declare a different one.

 Visit the Registrar's Office website for details on the process of completing a major declaration.